WayneCrawford/tiskitpy/docs/source/classes/clean_rotator.rst

 Calculates angle and azimuth to rotate the vertical channel to minimize vertical noise.

-* Note: THIS IS SUFFICIENT FOR THE VERTICAL CHANNEL, BUT WILL MIS-ALIGN THE HORIZONTAL CHANNELS, SHOULD CHANGE TO 3-value rotation*
+*Note: THIS IS OK FOR THE VERTICAL CHANNEL, BUT WILL MIS-ALIGN THE HORIZONTAL CHANNELS, SHOULD CHANGE TO 3-value rotation*

 The main methods are: